3dem/relion-documents/source/STA_tutorial/Preprocessing.rst

 The ``rlnTomoName`` label is a unique identifier per tomogram, automatically created if not provided in this description file (More information can be found in :ref:`program_tomo_import_tomograms` program help).
 Note that in this dataset the electron dose is not constant so it should be provided in the description file instead of as a global parameter when importing tomograms.

-In the GUI, select ``Tomo import`` from the jobt-type browser on the left and fill in the following parameters on the :guitab:`Tomograms` tab:
+In the GUI, select :jobtype:`Tomo import` from the jobt-type browser on the left and fill in the following parameters on the :guitab:`Tomograms` tab:

 :Import tomograms?: Yes